SaoodCS/Final-Year-React-Native-Project/README.md

 ### Installation
 1. Download and install Android Studio.
 The download link and installation guide can be found on the following link: [https://developer.android.com/studio/install](https://developer.android.com/studio/install)
 2. Clone this repository to your local desktop.
-Copy the following repository URL:
+Copy the following repository URL: <br>
    ```sh
    https://github.com/SaoodCS/Final-Year-React-Native-Project
    ```
-3. Install an AVD emulator to run the app on in Android Studio
+3. Install an AVD emulator to run the app on in Android Studio: https://developer.android.com/studio/run/emulator

 4.<b> To run the app:</b>
-<BLOCKQUOTE><BLOCKQUOTE> a.
-Run an Emulator in Android Studio --> Drag and drop the app-release.apk file from this repository onto the emulator screen. <br><br>
+<BLOCKQUOTE><BLOCKQUOTE> Run an Emulator in Android Studio --> Drag and drop the app-release.apk file from this repository onto the emulator screen. <br><br>
             <b>OR:</b>
             <br><br>
-            b.
-Setup the react-native development environment: https://reactnative.dev/docs/environment-setup --> Open terminal and cd to the project repository --> run the commands:
+            Setup the react-native development environment: https://reactnative.dev/docs/environment-setup --> Open terminal and cd to this project's repository on your desktop --> then run the commands:
         <br><br>
-  "npx react-native start"
+  <center>"npx react-native start"</center>
   <br>
-  "npx react-native run-android"
+  <center> "npx react-native run-android" </center>
  </BLOCKQUOTE> </BLOCKQUOTE>